- HR Management

 Check a candidate’s right to work

 Employing someone who does not have the right to work in the UK is illegal and can lead to harsh penalties, including fines and even prison sentences.
+That’s just one of those HR basics to contend with.
 This has a heavy impact on small businesses, so ensure new hires send over proof of their right to work (i.e. a copy of a passport or residence card) so that you can follow the rules.

 Now that you’ve hired the perfect candidate that will help you to grow your business, you need to equip them with the training and support required to allow them to excel in their role.
 The onboarding process can take up to 12 months but is invaluable for building a strong team of proficient workers.